rubynz/talks/source/talks/2014/04-17-tanks-guns-rrobots.md

 layout: talk
 author: Patrick Davey
 venue: Christchurch Ruby
+intro: We're going to have a battle to the death at this months meetup involving robots…
 ---

 We're going to have a battle to the death at this months meetup involving